 Kendall Dawson joined the Saint Leo University softball coaching staff in January 2013 after an outstanding playing career at the University of Alabama.
 The former catcher played four years as a member of the Crimson Tide and was a National Champion in 2012, her senior season.

-Dawson will serve as the team's bench coach and will assist Kinberger in both infield and catcher development.
-Additionally, she will be the team's academic liaison, in addition to recruiting and travel coordinator.
+Dawson serves as the team's bench coach and assists Kinberger in both infield and catcher development.
+Additionally, she is also the team's academic liaison, in addition to recruiting and travel coordinator.

 A native of Plant City, Fla., Dawson spent four seasons with the Alabama Crimson Tide.
 While in Tuscaloosa, Dawson was a two-time Southeastern Conference All-Defensive team honoree, as well as an All-SEC second team selection as a senior.
 Academically, Dawson also excelled as she earned her place on the SEC Academic Honor Roll as a junior and senior.

 On the field, Dawson reigned supreme behind the plate compiling a .988 fielding percentage.
 In total, she committed only 18 errors in 1,507 chances and threw-out a program-record 44-of-80 base runners.

 Her four-year efforts on the field culminated with the Crimson Tide winning the 2012 College World Series over the Oklahoma Sooners, two games to one.

 Dawson's best all-around season came as a junior as she threw-out 17-of-22 base runners, while posting a career-best 21 RBI.